hicommonwealth/edgeware-contracts-tutorials/README.md

-## How to participate in the Edgeware community
+## How to participate in the Edgeware Developers Guild - builders community

 We have links to all resources accessible from one point: [linktr.ee/edg_developers](https://linktr.ee/edg_developers).

-All our rooms are bridged so you can come in comfortable with your prefered chat app.
+All our rooms are bridged so you can come in comfortable with your prefered chat platform.

 ### Chats - Technical